MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/after-setup-in-authenticator.png" alt-text="Screenshot of return to wizard to complete the passkey setup in Authenticator.":::

 1. The wizard verifies the passkey was created in Authenticator.
-This step requires internet connectivity and Bluetooth on both devices.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/verifying-passkey.png" alt-text="Screenshot of wizard verifying passkey in Authenticator.":::